FrederikHR/GDB/README.md

 - [ ] Food as resource

 Friction-time
-- Visual feedback showing activation
+- [ ] Visual feedback showing activation
-- Cooldown?
+- [ ] Cooldown?
 Or toggle on/off?

+Vine
+- [ ] Attack function.
+Acts like a whip or something more interesting(?).
+- [ ] Grapple-mechanic to move around
--
+- [ ] Passive mechanic?